Seneca-ICTOER/OPS345/docs/Labs/lab6.md

 1. How is this lab similar to **Lab 3**?
 1. Do you think containers could be used to deploy a website using WordPress, as we did in **Lab 5**?
 1. What is the difference between running a container locally with Docker and running it on AWS ECS?
-1. What are the benefits of using AWS Fargate compared to managing your own EC2 instances for containers?
+1. What are the benefits of using AWS Fargate compared to managing your own EC2 instances?